 Spinal Muscular Atrophy (SMA) is the number one inherited cause of death in children under the age of two.
 SMA is a degenerative disease of the anterior horn cells.
 Anterior horn cells are located in the spinal cord.
-SMA affects the voluntary muscles for activities such as crawling, walking, head and neck control and swallowing.
+SMA affects the voluntary muscles for activities such as crawling, walking, head and neck control, and swallowing.
+It is a form of muscular dystrophy.

-It mainly affects the proximal muscles or, in other words, the muscles closest to the point of origin – in this case, those closest to the trunk of one’s body.
+SMA mainly affects the proximal muscles or, in other words, the muscles closest to the point of origin – in this case, those closest to the trunk of one’s body.
 Weakness in the legs is generally greater than weakness in the arms.
-Some abnormal movements of the tongue, called tongue fasciculations, may be present in patients with Type I and some patients with Type II.
+Some abnormal movements of the tongue, called tongue fasciculations, may be present.
 The senses/feelings are normal as is intellectual activity.
-In fact, it often is observed that patients with SMA are unusually bright and sociable.
+In fact, it often is observed that children with SMA are unusually bright and sociable.

-One in every 6,000 babies is born with SMA.
-Of all children diagnosed before age two, 50 percent will die before their second birthday.
+One in every 10,000 babies is born with SMA.
 SMA can strike anyone of any race or gender.
-One in every 40 people carries the gene that causes SMA – that’s 10 million people in America alone.
+One in every 40 people carries the gene that causes SMA – that’s approximately 8 million people in America alone.

-Carrier testing for SMA can be done through a simple blood test, but you will need to ask your doctor for it.
-More information on genetic testing can be found through Genzyme Genetics and Athena Diagnostics, the major labs in the U.S. who perform the tests.
+Carrier testing for SMA can be done through a simple blood or saliva test, but you will need to ask your doctor for it.
+More information on genetic testing can be found at the following links:

 Types of SMA